BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Kuwait, and what should I pack for it?
+When is the absolute best time to visit Kuwait to enjoy the outdoors without melting?

-What are some essential cultural etiquette tips I should be aware of in Kuwait?
+What's a common cultural faux pas I should be aware of in Kuwait?

-You absolutely must wander through the Souq Al-Mubarakiya.
-It's a vibrant, historic market where you can find everything from spices and dates to traditional crafts and even fresh produce.
-It's a fantastic place to people-watch, haggle a bit, and soak in the authentic atmosphere.
-Also, consider a visit to the Al-Shaheed Park for a beautiful blend of modern design and green space, offering a peaceful escape.
+You absolutely must explore the Souq Al Mubarakiya.
+It's a vibrant, historic market where you can haggle for everything from spices and dates to traditional crafts and gold.
+It's a fantastic place to soak in the local atmosphere, grab a traditional Kuwaiti breakfast, and feel the pulse of the city away from the air-conditioned malls.

-How easy is it to get around Kuwait without a car, and what's the best way to navigate?
+How easy is it to get around Kuwait without a car?

 What is the cheapest month to visit Kuwait?